hyperledger-archives/aries-framework-go/cmd/aries-agent-mobile/README.md

 - Click **OK** and select **Apply** if applicable and then **OK**.

 #### Code sample
-This is an example of how the imported library can be used:
+This is an example of how the imported module can be used:
 ```java
 import org.hyperledger.aries.api.AriesController;
 import org.hyperledger.aries.api.IntroduceController;